SimVascular/simvascular.github.io-archive/source/documentation/installation/_windows.md

 ### OS requirements ###

-SimVascular can be installed on Windows XP/Vista/7/8 (32-bit version) and Windows Vista/7/8 (64-bit version if 64-bit
+SimVascular can be installed on Windows Vista/7/8
-version of OS is installed).
-SimVascular 32-bit and 64-bit versions can be installed “side-by-side”.

 #### Windows 8 ####